For Students

 A search tool that doesn’t rank schools for you

 If you’re early: open /results, pick one filter, and see what falls out.
-If you’re narrowing: use /compare to put up to four schools next to each other.
-If you’re stuck: try the /advisor for tradeoff questions in plain English.
+If you’re narrowing: use /compare to put up to four schools next to each other on cost, acceptance, and outcomes.

 Student workflow